KB284/Production/README.md

+## Production Line Tracker GUI
+This project is made to imitate how a production factory records and uses these programs to keep track of products that are made within the facility.
+This was a class project with everyone working on their own version of the program.
+I have beginners knowledge on java coding and this is my version of the program with what knowledge I have obtained throughout the class.
+Due to the unforseen circumstances of the Covid-19 pandemic, this project was done at home through an online COP 3003 class from Florida Gulf Coast University.

+## Problem Statement
 **Scenario**

 You have been hired to create software for a media player production facility that will keep track of what products are produced.